-The importance of semiconductor chips was pushed to the forefront of government agendas as the pandemic's supply chain issues impacted the world and led to an ensuing global chip shortage.
-As a result, the onshoring of semiconductor manufacturing has become crucial to national importance worldwide, but particularly in the United States, where 2022's CHIPS and Science Act (CHIPS Act) and the Inflation Reduction Acts should boost US competitiveness and infrastructure.
+the onshoring of semiconductor manufacturing has become crucial to national importance worldwide, but particularly in the United States, where 2022's CHIPS and Science Act (CHIPS Act) and the Inflation Reduction Acts should boost US competitiveness and infrastructure.
 The European Union and Japan are also encouraging incentive-led onshoring.

-Meanwhile, the memory chip market, which has substantial fixed costs and is a commoditised product, remains cyclical - with the lowest-cost producer across DRAM (which accelerates performance of computer processors) or NAND flash technology (non-volatile data storage used in portable devices) taking market share.
+Meanwhile, the memory chip market, which has substantial fixed costs and is a commoditized product, remains cyclical - with the lowest-cost producer across DRAM (which accelerates performance of computer processors) or NAND flash technology (non-volatile data storage used in portable devices) taking market share.
 South Korea, which dominates this field, is home to leading industry companies: Samsung and SK Hynix.
-The memory chip market is ripe for future growth as large language models, such as ChatGPT, need high-performance memory chips for their generative AI models in order to formulate human-like responses based on past conversations and user preferences.6.
+The memory chip market is ripe for future growth as large language models, such as ChatGPT, need high-performance memory chips for their generative AI models in order to formulate human-like responses based on past conversations and user preferences.5.